kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

-= 2.2.4 =
+= 2.3 =
+* New feature: Disable lazy-loading of a single video by appending `lazyload=0` to the video URL.
-* Solve AMP error: "The attribute 'video-title' may not appear in tag 'a'."
-(NOTE: The change will only affects new and updated posts.
-Click on "Update Posts" in the admin panel to apply the change to all posts/pages.)
+* Solve AMP error: "The attribute 'video-title' may not appear in tag 'a'.".
+NOTE: The change will only affect new and updated posts.
+Click on "Update Posts" in the admin panel to apply the change to all posts/pages.

 = 2.2.3 =
 * Don't show video link if preview image isn't loaded yet.